 - Loyalty/advocacy: Becomes a repeat customer and recommender

-Different advertising channels influence customers at different stages:
+Different channels reach customers at different stages:

 - Awareness stage: Social media, display ads, local sponsorships